drichardsCFA/cfafs/WARP.md

 ## Project Overview

-The CFAFS (Central Finance and Assistance Society) website is a modern, full-stack web application with a microservices architecture consisting of:
+The CFAF (Cooperative Finance Association) website is a modern, full-stack web application with a microservices architecture consisting of:

 - **Frontend**: Next.js 15 with TypeScript, React 19, and Tailwind CSS v4
 - **Backend**: FastAPI with Python for REST APIs